Aerial view of cars in a parking lot.

 How is this affecting the Motability Scheme?

-Vehicles may also be removed from the Scheme at short notice at the request of manufacturers and dealers may struggle to get reliable information on delivery dates due to the various factors affecting new car supply.
+Certain vehicles could also be removed from the Scheme at short notice and dealers may struggle to get reliable information on delivery dates.

-Despite the ongoing challenges, for this quarter we have more than 200 cars with an Advance Payment under £500 and over 100 cars available with no Advance Payment.
+Despite these challenges, for this quarter we have over 875 cars available, including more than 115 with no Advance Payment and an even wider choice of long-range electric cars with an Advance Payment under £1000.
 You can see the latest prices here.

 If you’re looking to order a new car on the Motability Scheme, our ‘Find a vehicle’ tool has the most up-to-date information for the cars currently available on the Scheme.
-We’ve recently improved this tool, so it’s even easier for you to narrow down your options to view the range of cars that suit your needs.
+We’ve recently improved this tool, so it’s even easier for you to narrow down your options and compare cars.

-Your dealer should be able to give you an idea of the current delivery times, but they won’t be able to speed things up and the information they have might change, so please bear with them.
+Your dealer should be able to give you an idea of the current delivery times, but they will not be able to speed things up and the information they have might change, so please bear with them.

 Back to top